-- 1. Installing markers on the storm drains on the stormwater is an ongoing initiative to keep the students in volved and aware of where the stormwater runoff is transported. - a.
-Students and volunteers are encouraged to participation and recognition of the stormwater management system.
-The number of markers placed and the participants in the event can be recorded for the annual report. - 2.
-The Elizabeth River Star Program is an on-going program and will be encouraged throughout the year. - Students are being advised not to change any of the fluids used in their motor vehicles while on campus.
+- 1. Markers have been installed on all existing storm drains by university staff. - 2.
+The Elizabeth River Star Program is an on-going program and will be encouraged throughout the year.

+- 3. Students are being advised not to change any of the fluids used in their motor vehicles while on campus.
 These include motor oil, transmission fluid, anti-freeze, gasoline or diesel and windshield washer fluids. - a.
 Informing students on the risks to the environment will help minimize the accumulations of drippings and stains in parking lots and campus streets that can become part of stormwater runoff.
-A street and parking lot inspection day can be set up to have volunteers inspect the parking area for fluids and report them to the University staff for proper clean up.

-- 4. Students have been advised to utilize good housekeeping practices while on campus.
+A street and parking lot inspection day can be set up to have volunteers inspect the parking area for fluids and report them to the University staff for proper clean up. - 4.
+Students have been advised to utilize good housekeeping practices while on campus.
 This includes not littering, throwing away cigarette butts and keeping trash disposal areas clean. - a.
 The University has advertised an Earth Day event each year and while this will be a good time to get public involvement the University will also organize other events such as a trash pickup event and move out day disposal.
 Having the public involvement will help increase the understanding that removing debris at the source will keep out stormwater system clean and running effectively.
 The number of trash bags that are collected will be tracked and reported in the annual report. - 5.
 The University's website is a source of information on the other local programs (conducted through private interest groups and the City of Norfolk) aimed at improving water quality.
 The website allows the public the opportunity to help improve the local water quality. - 6.
 The University's website is a source of information on the status of the MS4 Program and all annual reports.
 Public suggestions to the MS4 program will be vetted and taken into consideration for incorporation into the next review cycle.
 The website provides the public accessibility to the permit.
 Increase their knowledge of stormwater regulations and NSU's efforts to improve the local water quality. - 7.
 During the most recent pandemic, the University has continuously evaluated means to educate the students and employees on stormwater pollution prevention.
 They work closely with Spartan Edaily, Campus Announcements and utilize their closed-circuit TV channel. - a.
 Electronic advertising will help provide a safe environment to disseminate information about improving the local water quality and how to create a cleaner campus.